Code-Institute-Submissions/Upon-Wonder/README.md

 This is the first Milestone Project in Code Institutes Fullstack Developer Education, and the requirements are to make a responsive website using HTML and CSS3.
-This project was also made with Bootstrap which was an option to use in the project use as well.
+This project was also made with Bootstrap which was an option to use in the project as well.

 View the project live here.

 ## UX/UI
-The main purpose of the website is to break all information into smaller peaces in to its own pages to make it easier for the visitor to find it without getting lost in sections he/she does not want to go to in the first place.
+The main purpose of the website is to break all information into smaller peaces in to their own pages to make it easier for the visitor to find it without getting lost in sections he/she does not want to go to in the first place.
 The ideal visitor for this web page is not only fans that already know about the band, but also people who are interested in finding out more about the band to eventually become a fan.